Pradeepa Dharmadasa: Career

-In 1981, she acted in titular role "Sanda Kinduri" produced by Somalatha Subasinghe.
+In 1981, she acted in title role of "Sanda Kinduri" produced by Somalatha Subasinghe.
 In 1983, Subasinghe started a drama school called the Lama Ha Yowun Ranga Peetaya and she joined with it.
 In 1984 Subasinghe made a new production of the play Mudu Puththu where Pardeepa acted as "Hinnihami" in it.
 During this period, she acted in many stage plays such as Suba Sarangatha by Athula Peiris and Sakvithi Nikmana by Salaman Fonseka.

 In 1980s, Pradeepa started career as a professional actress with the stage play Sathyanganavi produced by Vijitha Gunaratne.
 In the play, she not only showcased her acting skills but also the singing skills she possessed by playing the role of "Shonte" in Bertolt Brecht's The Good Woman in Setsuan.
 Therefore, its music director Premasiri Khemadasa invited Pradeepa to join his choir.
 Later, she made her first song Duwillen Seduna Liye for the television serial Weda Hamine in 1987.
 In 1988, Kapila Kumara Kalinga created the stage play Nelum Pokuna which included lots of songs.
 So when he is looking for an actress who can sing songs, he invites Pradeepa.
 She acted and sang the songs in the play.
 Later she sang the theme song Rathurosa Malak Pipewi along with Amarasiri Peiris for the single episode teledrama directed by Kalinga.

 In the beginning of 1992, she was invited by cassette producer Ranjith Liyanage to make a cassette.
 She made the cassette "Duwillen Seduna Liye" with 12 songs, where six of them composed by Khemadasa and the other six by Rohana Weerasinghe.
 In the midst of state media censorship, Pradeepa was able to successfully present the cassette with the support of the "Alternative Media Circle".
 However, six of those songs of the cassette was banned by Sri Lanka Broadcasting Corporation due to contemporary social issues of various events that were talked about in the country at that time were sung.
 The song Kolomthotin Naw Nagga spoke about the child trafficking that was prevalent in Sri Lanka at that time.
 Then the song Balana Avaraga Pipunu Iramala written against the American voice for Iranavila village.
 The song Madura Oya Pamula speaks about the incidents where farmers drank poison and could not pay their debts.
 The song Sebe Ugaththu was written about the loss of jobs for university students.
 But with that ban, the cassette sold well.